Shabis/Android_BookView/README.md

 # BookView
 ------

-This application will allow a user to create lists of favorite authors and add books to wishlist.
+This application will allow a user to search Google Books API, create lists of favorite authors and add books to wishlist.
 <br/>

 ### Setup/Installation Instructions